Workweek and weekend: Japan

 The standard business office working week in Japan begins on Monday and ends on Friday, 40 hours per week.
 This system became common between 1980 and 2000.
-Before then, most workers in Japan worked full-time from Monday to Friday and a half day on Saturday, 45–48 hours per week.
+Before then, most workers in Japan worked full-time from Monday to Friday and a half day on Saturday, 45 to 48 hours per week.
 Public schools and facilities (excluding city offices) are generally open on Saturdays for half a day.
+It remains common for construction workers, particularly house-builders, to work six days per week, though some efforts have been made to introduce five-day work weeks to attract younger workers.

 Lebanon

 The working week is Monday to Friday; 8 hours per day, 40 hours in total per week.
 Some institutions, however, also work 4 hours on Saturdays.
 Large malls are open on Saturday and Sunday; many small shops close on Sunday.

+Malaysia

+Most Malaysian states have a Monday to Friday working week, with lunch breaks usually from 12:15pm–2:45pm on Fridays to allow Muslims to perform their prayers.
+The states of Kedah, Kelantan, and Terengganu follow a Sunday to Thursday working week.

+Johor previously officially had a Friday-Saturday weekend, even as many companies in the private sector observed a Saturday-Sunday weekend.
+Starting from 1 January 2025, the state officially switched to a Saturday-Sunday weekend, bringing it in line with most of the other states as well as neighbouring Singapore.

 Mongolia

 Mongolia has a Monday to Friday working week, with a normal maximum time of 40 hours.
 Most shops are also open on weekends, many large retail chains having full opening hours even on Sunday.
 Private enterprises conduct business from 9:00 to 18:00, and government institutions may have full working hours.